Does NextEra Energy (NEE) Pay a Dividend? (2026)

 The bottom line on the NEE dividend

-NextEra Energy (NEE) pays an approximate ~2.7% dividend, so it offers some income but is held mostly for total return, not yield.
+NextEra Energy (NEE) pays about 2.87%, or roughly $2.49 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the NEE guide.
 Walnut can show how NEE fits your real portfolio.
 It is not an investment adviser.

 FAQ